Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/architecture.md

 - **Premium LLM-based Tagging (Future):** The architecture is designed to accommodate a premium tier for automated tagging using a Large Language Model (LLM).
 When enabled, this feature would send document chunks to an LLM with a specialized prompt to perform sophisticated NLP tasks, such as named entity recognition (extracting amenities, locations) and topic modeling, returning a rich set of structured tags.
 This will be offered as an opt-in, premium feature due to its higher computational cost.

+- **Flexible Metadata Extraction:** To handle varied client document structures, the ingestion pipeline now supports flexible metadata extraction for fields like `listings.name` and `listings.baths`.
+This leverages client-specific configurations (regex patterns) defined in their JSON configuration files (`documentExtraction` section).

 ## Frontend Architecture
 The frontend remains a React/Vite SPA, but it will be enhanced to:
 - Pass a hardcoded or dynamically retrieved `client_id` with every backend request.